onera/Cassiopee/Converter/doc2/source/Converter.rst

 .. py:function:: Converter.createHook(a, functionName)

     Create a hook for use with identification function 'functionName'.
+    For "extractMesh" and "adt", input is intended to be a set of zones, otherwise a hook is intended to be created on a single zone.

     :param a: input data
     :type a: [array] or [zone]
-    :param functionName: fonction the hook is made for (see functionName_)
+    :param functionName: function the hook is made for (see functionName_)
     :type functionName: string
     :return: hook
     :rtype: opaque structure